William Quan Judge: Biography

 It has been said of Judge: "Everything he wrote of a metaphysical nature can be found, directly or indirectly, in the works of Madame Blavatsky.
 He attempted no new "revelation" but illustrated in his own works the ideal use of the concepts of the Theosophical Teachings."
-The Theosophical Mov't, 1875 - 1950.
-Over the years, Mr. Judge attracted to the Movement a nucleus of devoted followers.
+Over the years, Judge attracted to the Movement a nucleus of devoted followers.
 The movement grew steadily in America.

 Judge wrote theosophical articles for various theosophical magazines, and also the introductory volume, The Ocean of Theosophy in 1893.
-He became the General Secretary of the American Section of the Theosophical Society in 1884, with Abner Doubleday as President.
+He became the General Secretary of the American Section of the Theosophical Society in 1884, with Abner Doubleday as president.

 Judge left no record of the period before the founding of the Theosophical Society but some of his published statements reveal the character of his relationship with Blavatsky during this period.
 On the occasion of her death in 1891, he referred to their first meeting in her rooms in January 1875.
 He wrote:

 It was her eye that attracted me, the eye of one whom I must have known in lives long passed away.
 She looked at me in recognition for that first hour, and never since has that look changed.
 Not as a questioner of philosophies did I come before her, not as one groping in the dark for lights that schools and fanciful theories had obscured, but as one who, wandering through the corridors of life, was seeking the friends who could show where the designs for the work had been hidden.
 And, true to the call, she responded, revealing plans once again, and speaking no words to explain, simply pointed them out and went on with the task.
 It was as if but the evening before we had parted, leaving yet to be done some detail of a task taken up with one common end; it was teacher and pupil, elder brother and younger, both bent on the one single end, but she with the power and knowledge that belong but to lions and sages.

 Blavatsky often referred to the founding of the Theosophical Society as coming about as a result of occult direction from her teachers.
 Judge later wrote that the objects of the Society had been given to Olcott by the Masters before the meeting at which they were adopted.
 Thus, the founding of the Theosophy Society may be seen to have been inspired.